nlantz/FB-Ospritz/preferences.md

         - Background Color
 - Slider Preferences
     - WPM
+        - Enable WPM Bar: Enables or disables the WPM slider.
+Not sure why you'd want to disable it, but it's not my job to tell you how you should use the program.
         - Min WPM: Sets the minimum WPM of the slider displayed on the main window
         - Max WPM: Sets the maximum WPM of the slider displayed on the main window
     - Text Size
+        - Enable Text Size: Enables or disables the Text Slider slider.
+Since the text size slider now also controls the entire window size, you might want to enable it long enough to configure it then turn it off.
         - Min Text Size: Sets the minimum text size of the slider displayed on the main window
         - Max Text Size: Sets the maximum text size of the slider displayed on the main window.
 - Speed Settings